SuzukaDev/suzukadev.github.io/content/articles/the-resilence-of-memory/index.md

 vertical - served the "rise up" feeling I wanted it to have, while still having the tree to occupy the most part of the image

 (It could have been done horizontal, but in my opninion that would have delegated the tree to a more secondary "role", since it would have occupied an smaller percentage of the canvas.)

+# Silohuete
+I personally think that the silohouete and the image overall looked way better with the full top of the tree.
+But I decided to give it only the half of the tree with leafs since at the end I think it represented better the message I was going for; the tree is in a continuous fight between life and death, and already has some parts of it affected.
+But is still seeking the light.

+# Speedpainting

+{{< video video="TRoM - La Verdad.mp4" css="height: 90vh" >}}